BagpipesOrg/docusaurus/docs/bagpipes-sdk/Wallet Kit/WalletIntro.md

 Soon we will add Nova QR and Wallet Connect, which will essentially support almost all crypto wallets in the ecosystem.

+You can get up and running in minutes by using our [ DApp Template example](/docs/bagpipes-sdk/Wallet%20Kit/Examples/hello-wallet.md).